-The search is on!
-We’re looking for exceptional early-stage robotics or AI companies to demo their technology onstage at TC Sessions: Robotics + AI on April 18 at UC Berkeley.
-Our day-long event takes a deep dive into these world-changing technologies, and features interviews, workshops, demos and networking with leading robotics and AI technologists, founders, investors and researchers.
+The search is on for exceptional early-stage robotics or AI companies to demo their technology onstage at TC Sessions: Robotics + AI on April 18 at UC Berkeley.
+This day-long event takes a deep dive into world-changing technologies, which features interviews, workshops, demos and networking with leading robotics and AI technologists, founders, investors, and researchers.

 Whether you’re looking for investors, recruiting tech talent or searching for like-minded collaborators, this is your opportunity to showcase your company’s technology in front of an august and influential audience.
-We have a limited number of demo times available, so complete this application form today.
+There are a limited number of demo sessions available, so complete this application form to be considered.
 If you’re a student founder, don’t be shy.
 We want you to apply, too!

-This is our third year hosting this event, and we’re not kidding when we talk about featuring the top minds focused on robotics and AI.
-We’ll be announcing plenty more speakers, panels and demos in the coming weeks, but take a gander at some of the speakers who will grace our stage on April 18:
+This is the third year hosting this event, and we’re not kidding when we talk about featuring the top minds focused on robotics and AI.
+More interviews, panels, and demos will be announced in the coming weeks, but take a gander at some of the speakers who will grace the stage on April 18:

 Melonee Wise — CEO of collaborative warehouse robotics company Fetch, a 2018 World Economic Forum Technology Pioneer and the recipient of numerous awards, including MIT Technology Review’s TR35.

 Hany Farid — Dartmouth’s Albert Bradley 1915 Third Century Professor of Computer Science focuses on human perception, image analysis, and digital forensics.
 Farid, a recipient of the National Academy of Inventors, Alfred P. Sloan, and John Simon Guggenheim fellowships will join the UC Berkeley faculty in July.